oracle-devrel/devo.tutorials/oracle-translation-nlp-analysis.md

 If you don't yet have an OCI account, you can quickly sign up for one today by registering for an [Oracle Cloud Free Tier](https://www.oracle.com/cloud/free/#always-free) account.

-Afterwards, check [developer.oracle.com/linux](https://developer.oracle.com/python/) for even more Pytnon content.
+Afterwards, check [developer.oracle.com/linux](https://developer.oracle.com/python/) for even more Python content.

 ## Authentication